animatedmax/spring-data-geode/src/main/markdown/index.md

-Given that Apache Geode is an In-Memory Data Grid (IMDG), data is managed in-memory and distributed to other nodes that participate in a cluster in order to minimize latency, maximize throughput and ensure that data is highly available.
+Given that Apache Geode is an In-Memory Data Grid (IMDG), data is managed in-memory and distributed to other nodes that participate in a cluster to minimize latency, maximize throughput and ensure that data is highly available.
 Since not all of an application's data is going to typically fit in memory (even across an entire cluster of nodes, much less on a single node), you can increase capacity by adding new nodes to the cluster.
-This is commonly referred to as linear scale-out (rather than scaling up, which means adding more memory, more CPU, more disk, or more network bandwidth — basically more of every system resource in order to handle the load).
+This is commonly referred to as linear scale-out (rather than scaling up, which means adding more memory, more CPU, more disk, or more network bandwidth — basically more of every system resource to handle the load).

 </div>